hRun/TA_cryptosuite/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_Key/Salt_: Copy-paste the contents of your generated key file here.
 Your key will be stored encrypted in _passwords.conf_.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_RSA key encryption password_: Only required if you are currently configuring an encrypted private RSA key.
-Supported key encryption algorithms are AES-256-CBC, DES-CBC and DES-EDE3-CBC. **Important Note:** Use of encrypted private RSA keys is only supported when having the "cryptography" Python package installed (see below)!
+Supported key encryption algorithms are AES-256-CBC, DES-CBC and DES-EDE3-CBC. **Important Note:** Use of encrypted private RSA keys is only supported when having the "pycryptodomex" Python package installed (see below)!

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_Authorized roles_: Select which roles you want to grant permissions to use the key.
 Will be ORed with authorized users.
 Users/roles will also require the "can_encrypt" and/or "can_decrypt" role in order to use the _crypt_ command in the first place.